OctopusDeploy/blog/blog/2022-01/deploy-an-azure-app-service-step/index.md

 ---
-title: Use the new Deploy an Azure App Service step
+title: Using the new Deploy an Azure App Service step
 description: Learn how to use the new Azure App Service step in Octopus Deploy.
 author: terence.wong@octopus.com
 visibility: public